nextflow-io/website/content/example4.md

 /*
  * Step 3.
-Assemples the transcript by using the "cufflinks" */ process makeTranscript {
+Assembles the transcript by using the "cufflinks" */ process makeTranscript {
     input: